 Date

-‘Date’ parameter type must be used when you are handling dates or times in your GLU engine.
-Functions such as NOW() and DIFFTIMESTAMP() require the parameters to be of a date type.
+The ‘Date’ parameter type is must be used when handling dates or times within the GLU engine.
+Functions like DIFFTIMESTAMP() necessitate parameters to be of a date type.

-In order to save the value into a date type, you need to set the unmarshalling date format to ensure the engine is able to read the date correctly.
+In order to save a value as a date type, you must specify the unmarshalling date format to ensure the engine interprets the date correctly.

 “ResponseAsTime1”: “2022-03-11 11:12:49:1249”, “RequestAsTime2 G-yy-MMMM-w-W-D-E-u-a-k-h-z-Z-X”: “AD-22-March-11-2-70-Fri-5-AM-11-11-GMT-+0000-Z”